DETAILED ACTION

 Step 2A-Prong 1

-The claims recite the following limitations that are directed to abstract ideas, which can be summarized as being directed to a method, the abstract idea, of increasing the revenue of vehicle to grid (V2G) operations through energy management optimization models and techniques.
+The claims recite the following limitations that are directed to abstract ideas, which can be summarized as being directed to a method, the abstract idea, of scheduling an energy system of electric vehicles, charging and discharging stations, and a power grid.

-Claim 1 discloses a method, comprising: A two-stage stochastic vehicle-to-grid (V2G) scheduling method for maximizing operator revenue, which is used for an energy system the method comprising:
+Claim 1: A two-stage stochastic vehicle-to-grid (V2G) scheduling method, which is used for an energy system, the method comprising:

-establishing a random scenario set based on the day-ahead parameter set of EVs within the service area, conditions of the in-agreement EVs and the out-of-agreement EVs, wherein when a predetermined random charging demand for the out-of-agreement EV s is met, optimal charging and discharging scheduling of the in-agreement EVs is performed; (observation, evaluation, judgement, opinion, mathematical formulas or equations),
+establishing a random scenario set based on the day-ahead parameter set of EVs within the service area, conditions of the in-agreement EV s and the out-of-agreement EVs, wherein when a predetermined random charging demand for the out-of-agreement EVs is met, optimal charging and discharging scheduling of the in-agreement EVs is performed; (following rules or instructions, observation, evaluation, judgement, opinion, mathematical concepts, formulas or equations)

 Thus, the concepts set forth in claims 1-5 recite abstract ideas.